Patiala Punjab, India Travel Guide

 The North Zone Cultural Centre (NZCC) hosts cultural programs, workshops, and shows.

-Check the NZCC schedule or inquire locally for special events.
+Check the NZCC schedule or inquire locally for particular occasions.

-Patiala’s history shows through its sites, from ancient relics to architectural marvels.
+Patiala’s history shows through its sites, from historic times relics to architectural wonders.

 Gurudwara Dukh Nivaran Sahib, Kali Devi Temple, Shri Durga Mata Mandir.
-Various smaller local temples and gurudwaras for daily worship.
+A variety of smaller local places of worship and gurudwaras for daily worship.

 Rajindra Kothi (former royal residence), Patiala Gate (historical city gate).
 Factory legacy is limited; strong military presence.